Updated on: February 7th, 2023

 One problem with EDIFACT is that it was developed years before XML became widely adopted in machine-to-machine communication.
 Since EDIFACT is only semi-structured and appears to be just a blob of text, semicolons, and coded values, the data format is difficult to read for humans and difficult to handle by software tools.
-Understanding the content of each message requires extensive knowledge about EDIFACT standard and the used message version.
+Understanding the content of each message requires extensive knowledge about the EDIFACT standard and the used message version.
 Lack of structure also makes implementation projects time-consuming and error-prone.

 There are several problems:

 If you need to make sure that all the information is correct in the EDIFACT message, you shouldn’t do it manually.
-Let’s be honest; it is almost impossible due to all the different rules and characters used even in a short message.
+Let’s be honest; it is almost impossible due to all the different rules and characters used, even in a short message.

-- Your partners are using other formats than EDIFACT
+Your partners are using formats other than EDIFACT

-While EDIFACT has been born to standardize electronic B2B communication, other formats are commonly used across companies.
+While EDIFACT was born to standardize electronic B2B communication, other formats are commonly used across companies.
 Whether your stakeholders use XML, JSON, X12, or any own format, you should be able to communicate with them, and the messages they send should be in EDIFACT, the preferred format that your systems understand.

 Still, it's a standard that has been widely adopted and offers a common vocabulary and set of messages for trading partners.
-No wonder, we often still work with companies that are using EDIFACT for business-to-business communication.
+No wonder we often still work with companies that are using EDIFACT for business-to-business communication.